Kenshi (video game)

-Kenshi is a real-time strategy action role-playing game developed and published by Lo-Fi Games for Windows.
+Kenshi is a real-time strategy and action role-playing game developed and published by Lo-Fi Games for Windows.
 The game focuses on sandbox gameplay features that give the player freedom to do what they want in its world instead of focusing on a linear story.
 Kenshis development was primarily led by a single person over the course of twelve years, and it was released on December 6, 2018.

 Kenshi takes place in a post-apocalyptic setting and allows the player to freely customize all facets of their characters' personality and role in the game world.
 The game has received mostly positive reviews from critics, who have commented on its depth and difficulty.

 Gameplay

 Kenshi has a damage system where players and enemies can lose limbs after battles and have to permanently deal with the consequences.

-Kenshi is an open world role-playing video game with real-time strategy elements that has no linear narrative.
-It takes place in a post-apocalyptic setting, where it is incredibly difficult for life to survive.
-The player starts out with no skills and struggles to survive in the early stages of the game.
+Kenshi is a role-playing video game with real-time strategy elements that has no linear narrative.
+It takes place in an open world post-apocalyptic setting, where it is incredibly difficult for life to survive.
+In the default start, The player starts out with no skills and struggles to survive in the early stages of the game.
 Skills are leveled up through doing actions, such as leveling up thievery by stealing items, various combat skills by fighting, and the player can recruit other units to grow their squad.
-The player can recruit characters from numerous different factions and species to join their squad, and can eventually build a town themselves.
-As part of the damage system, limbs can be severed or damaged individually, with the option to replace them with prosthetic limbs if available.
+The player can recruit both named and generic characters from numerous different factions and species to join their squad, and can eventually build an outpost themselves.

+In combat, each part of the body has an individual health bar, with different races having different health.
+Reaching negative health can cripple a character, imposing different skill penalties depending on which body part is damaged. limbs can be severed if damaged enough, with the option to replace them with prosthetic limbs.
 Kenshi has many non-player locations, of sizes ranging from a single building to large cities.
 The game includes a world states system which creates reactions to deaths of notable people.
 These reactions to power vacuums can result in new locations spawning or in towns being taken over by new factions.
-Zones in Kenshi are not just aesthetic, as they have specific qualities, such as soil types, terrain, and resource availability.
-These factors come into play when players are constructing outposts.
-Weather is a constant concern whether or not the player decides to construct an outpost, with some types (such as acid rain) causing ill effects.
+The map is split into multiple "Zones".